OnkurLal/car-dealership/README.md

 The Service microservices will have three models.
 Those three models are Technician,AutomobileVO, and an Appointment model.
 The Technician model will have the following fields: First name, Last name, and their employee ID.
 The AutomobileVO will have the Vin number and the Sold fields.
 Last is the Appointment model which will have the date_time, reason, status,vin number, and technician fields.
 The only two foreign keys that will be in this microservice will be the Technician field, and the AutomobileVO.

-The services will have the following routes:
+The services will have the following endpoints:

 - `http://localhost:8080/api/technicians/` - `GET` request to get a list of all the technicians and `POST` request to create a new technician.
 - `http://localhost:8080/api/technicians/` - `DELETE` request to delete a specific technician.